ENCODE-DCC/caper/scripts/aws_caper_server/README.md

 Go to the AWS Console and Click on `Services` on AWS Console and Choose `EC2`.
 Click on `Instances` on the left sidebar and find the created instance.
 Click on the instance.

 Click on `Security` and find `Security groups`.
-Click on the security group ID.
+Click on the security group.
 Add an inbound rule.
 Choose type `SSH` and define CIDR for your IP range.
 Setting it to `0.0.0.0/0` will open the VPC to the world.

-However, this is a default security group for the VPC so use it at your own risk.
+> **IMPORTANT**: It is a default security group for the VPC so use it at your own risk.
 It's recommended to calculate CIDR for your computer/company and use it here.

 Go back to `Instances` on the console and find the server instance.
 Get the command line to SSH to it.
 Make sure that you have the `.pem` key file on your local computer.